-Dolcetto: In honor of late fall being white-truffle season in the Piedmont region of Northwest Italy, look to the same location for Dolcetto, a juicy, cherry-cranberry red of light to medium weight.
-Lighter meats like chicken and veal as well as antipasto of all sorts are soul mates with Dolcetto.
+Dolcetto: In honor of late fall being white-truffle season in the Piedmont region of northwest Italy, look to the same location for Dolcetto, a juicy, cherry-cranberry red of light to medium weight.
+Lighter meats like chicken and veal as well as antipasto of all sorts are soulmates of Dolcetto.
 Pizza and any pasta you might infuse with truffle oil or butter, such as the Barefoot Contessa’s Tagliarelle With Truffle Butter, are great fits as well.

-Pinot Noir: It doesn’t get much more autumnal that the juicy berry kiss that is Pinot Noir.
-Its cherry-raspberry perfume that is often joined by an earthy quality is reminiscent of mushrooms or autumn leaf piles.
+Pinot Noir: It doesn’t get much more autumnal than the juicy berry kiss of Pinot Noir.
+Its cherry-raspberry perfume is often joined by an earthy quality reminiscent of mushrooms or autumn leaf piles.
 With a medium weight and ample acidity, it is the perfect match for comfort food like chicken pot pie, pork chops or chili burgers.

 Chianti: You’ll ward off the autumn chill by looking to Tuscany and finding this famous red that’s a source of sour cherry and savory spice on a medium-weight frame.
-Good Chianti never met a tomato-based Italian classic it didn’t like, including lasagna, chicken cacciatore and the Italian bread soup called Pappa Al Pomodoro.
+Good Chianti never met a tomato-based Italian classic it didn’t like, including lasagna, chicken cacciatore and the Italian bread soup, Pappa al Pomodoro.